top of page

 Days to Maturity: 75-95 days

-Water Needs: 1-2 " per week; prefers deep, regular watering
+Water Needs: 1-2 inches per week; prefers deep, regular watering

 Grows Best In: Full Sun